Contrast-Security-OSS/docs/content/tools/plugins/JenkinsPlugin.md

 Complete the following fields for **Post-Build Actions**.

 * Select a **Profile** from the dropdown.
 * Select **Application version tag format**.
-By default, the plugin uses the first option.
+By default, the plugin uses the first option: "applicationName-buildNumber".
 * If the profile is configured to allow the global threshold conditions to be overridden, you can choose to do so.
 * Enter the **Application Name**.
 The Jenkins job name is used by default for this field.
 This field is **required**.
 * If you chose to override the global threshold conditions, fill in the rest of the fields, including **Count**,